kchasialis/MySTL/README.md

 # STLContainers
-This repository contains my implementation of some of the most used C++ Standard Template Library containers using custom iterators.
+This repository contains my implementation for some of the most commonly used C++ Standard Template Library containers using custom iterators.

 # Reference